decentralized-identity/keri/docs/Q-and-A.md

 The identifier is now locked to that ledger.
 We want identifiers to be portable accross ledgers, so we don't want to use registration as the root-of-trust, we want to be self-certified all the way.
 (_SamMSmith_)

+## KERI is basically a series of Pay2PublicKeyHash transactions?
+_that you send to witnesses, who observe them and attest to the particular line of operations they see?_

+In brief: for KERI that is an apples and oranges comparison.

+Because total linear ordering is not needed for a given identifier's event sequencing.
+Only linear order of that identifier's history.
+The history's from other events do not have to be ordered with respect to each other.
+So the secure ordering of a given identifier's history is a completely different class of problem than the secure total ordering of comingled history from multiple identifiers.
+The security demands are less for the former case.
+So the equivalent security may be obtained in other ways.
+While the latter as a side effect of total ordering gives local ordering (per identifier) for free.
+But securing total ordering may be much harder to do.
+So one has to be careful, because it's no longer an apples to apples comparison.
+(_SamMSmith_)

 # Q&A section Agencies